MrUrq/LatinHypercubeSampling.jl/docs/src/man/lhcoptim.md

 The RNG can be specified or else the global RNG will be used.

-Multithreading can be used by starting Julia with multiple threads and specifying `threads=true`.
+Multithreading can be used by starting Julia with multiple threads and specifying `threading=true`.
+!!! note

+    Specifying a rng does not yield the same result each time when running the plan threaded.

 The optimisation of a sampling plan is started from a random plan which is also an exported function.